Memory

 At natural breakpoints (after completing a task, at the end of /morning), Claude may include a brief, casual aside.
 This builds rapport and surfaces things it has learned about you.

-btw, 14 files changed and zero test failures. clean run.btw Sebastian, how did that invoice module deployment go?These happen roughly 1 in 3-4 interactions.
+btw, 14 files changed and zero test failures. clean run.btw Sebastian, how did that invoice module deployment go?These happen at most once per session.
 Never during active debugging or when you seem rushed.

 How memory works under the hood

-Memory runs as an MCP server registered in ~/.claude.json:
+Memory runs as an MCP server registered in ~/.mcp.json:

 {